theinvertedform/umt.world/links.md

   - contact
 ---

+Things I like: the Thinkpad X220, whistling into a payphone to get free calls, vim, flip-phones; the technologism of *Vampyr* and *Nosferatu*; John Carpenter's atmospheric filmmaking; *Garten der Unbewusstheit*; *sprezzatura*, gentlemen hoboes, vintage militaria, Sly's workout fits in the first *Rocky*; black A6 notebooks, every line filled with writing, a red fountain pen, binders filled with pages of notes collected over years, binders filled with negatives, bundles of letters; obsolete visions of an alternative future; forgotten books, looking at adjacent titles in the library stacks; systems for organizing information; tried-and-true techniques, things that haven't changed, the *via negativa*; Kierkegaard more than Nietzsche, Hegel more than Kant, Marx more than anyone; creation stories; modernism in the early 20th century, "Kafkaesque" used to describe a warm and cozy bar; lovesickness, heartbreak, the pain that comes with being alive; natural wines, pasta carbonara, kombucha, yogurt, chocolate, a coffee with some milk; Courbet, Manet, Degas, Breton, Masson; Duchamp, Warhol, Beeple; Judd, Lewitt; Freud, Bacon, Bourgeois, Eamon; Burtynsky; The Replacements; squats, overhead press, pushing the weight sled; toxic shades of purple and green;

 How do you get to know a man?
 Through his choice of self-presentation?
 What constitutes an introduction?
 In the abstract of this page, I include my practitioner's statement.
 It is intended to describe how I see myself---what I want to be as an artist and a scholar.
 Some of the sections on this page deal with my tastes in certain domains; some of them attempt to quantify my personality and worldview; still others describe my tools and workflows.
 However, the most important parts, in my view, are the biographical overview and the photos that I will endeavour to add.

 # Biographical summary

 ## 1990--2004

 I was born on November 17, 1990 and given the name Uriah Marc Todoroff.
-Marc is for my mother's brother, who died in Saskatchewan when he was only 13 years old.
+Marc is for my mother's brother, who died in Saskatchewan around 13 years old.
 He's buried there next to his parents, Norman and Georgette Raymond.
-That's where my mother grew up with her three sisters and three brothers---until one of them died, of course.
+That's where my mother grew up with her three sisters and three (now two) brothers.
 Dad grew up around Gravenhurst, Ontario.
 Now it's cottage country, where those of his six sisters who still live are retired.
-They're all over six feet tall, like a family of giants.
+They're all over six feet tall, and "big-boned," like a family of giants.
 His dad came from Bulgaria and died before I came on the scene.
-I met his mother once, maybe around 3 or 4.
-A memory of nothing but her blind hands on my face.
-Old Isabella, who came over from Scotland.
+I was told that he used to own a restaurant.
+I met his mother once, maybe around 3 or 4 years of age.
+All I remember is her blind hands on my face.
+Old Isabella, who came here from Scotland.
 Dad died April 5, 2005.
-My mother gave my sister and three brothers French names.
-She let him give me my first name, and he rewarded us both by selecting one of the rarest names out there.
+Mom gave my sister and three brothers French names.
+I was the only one she allowed to give a first name to, and he rewarded us both by choosing a rare name.
+Knowing that dad was a metalhead, I assume that it is taken from the band Uriah Heep (named after a character in a Dickens novel.
+My dad read a lot, but I don't know if Dickens was his speed).

 I grew up in Toronto.
 It says East York on my birth certificate, but that place-name has since been amalgamated into the GTA.
 We moved a few times throughout my childhood, each time further east, eventually settling in Scarborough.
-I used to steal cigarettes from my dad, smoke cigarette butts, shoplift candy, skip school a lot, start fires, run around in parking garages, throw rocks at cars off of overpasses, run around with gangs of kids getting into fights with other gangs of kids, breaking every window in the school, terrorizing small business owners, throwing eggs at buses, playing Nicky Nicky Nine Doors, stealing the bulbs from Christmas lights and smashing them.
+I used to steal cigarettes from my dad, smoke cigarette butts, shoplift candy, skip school a lot, start fires, run around in parking garages, throw rocks at cars from overpasses, run around with gangs of kids getting into fights with other gangs of kids, breaking every window in the school, terrorizing small business owners, throwing eggs at buses, playing Nicky Nicky Nine Doors, stealing the bulbs from Christmas lights and smashing them.
+I also used to read a lot, and write poetry and little stories and draw and listen to music.

 ## 2005--2009

 I wasn't in school, I wasn't really doing anything when dad started dying.
 This is the first major dark period in my life.
-I was highly emotional---used to write poetry madly, then hurl the book against the wall and burst into tears.
+I was highly emotional---used to write poetry like mad, then throw the book against the wall and burst into tears.
 I took the option of moving to Montréal.
-I lived with my aunt and started attending an "alternative" high school that she had found.
+Anything was better than nothing.
+I lived with my aunt Lorraine and started attending an "alternative" high school that she had found.
 I started off quite poorly socialized, but eventually fell in with another gang in the tiny school.
-Typical teenage boy behaviour of drinking, smoking, listening to music, shoplifting, climbing things, saying stupid things, vandalizing things, falling in love, not having sex, yearning to be a great writer and not practicing enough.
+Typical teenage behaviour of drinking, smoking, listening to music, shoplifting, doing whatever drugs I could get my hands on, climbing things, saying stupid things, vandalizing things, falling in love, not having sex, yearning to be a writer but not practicing enough.
 I kept it up for a few years---moved between a few high schools in Montréal before going back to Toronto to try the classic big high school experience.
-I guess I made it about a year before I finally dropped out to work at a 24-hour burger joint.
+I made it less than a year before I finally dropped out to work at a 24-hour burger joint.
 T-Bones, on Eglinton.
+Everything around there has changed, but T-Bones is somehow still there.
 This would be in 2007, at the age of 16.

 The next major stage of development occurs around 2008--09, when I was around 18--19 years old.
 I moved to Stanstead, QC, in the Eastern Townships.
 Right on the border of Vermont.
 I worked for Sunset Pictures and Bashar Shbib, a major influence in my life that I can't talk about right now.

 After that it's living on Greene with Jesse, Luke and Cal.
+That's where I lost my virginity at the age of 19.
+Laurin Liu, who holds the record for youngest member of parliament.

 Then, onto welfare and living alone by Parc Lafontaine.
 The second major darkness.
 I was only there for about 8 months, even though it felt like forever.